JR-Wesley/HDC/README.md

-# my HDC
+# HDC

-This is my code for hyperdimensional computing (HDC).
+Here are my Python notebook of hyperdimensional computing (HDC) a machine learning algorithm.
 I'm still building the framework based on Pytorch.
 Some modules are managed as packages.

-The algorithm is mostly refered to some papers.
-Some codes are from D2l Pytorch, Mu Li.
 More details will be added in the document later on.

 ## Example

-所有以`Example_`开头的文件。
 Here are some examples to illustrate the principal of HDC.

 ### Currency